Manu’s Menu

 • 1 vanilla pod

-• 6 tbsp Demerara or brown sugar for the top
+• 6 tbsp Demerara or brown sugar – for the topping

 Instructions

-1. Halve the vanilla pod and scrape the seeds out with the back of a knife.
-Put the vanilla seeds in a mixing bowl and put the vanilla bean in a saucepan with the cream.
-Scold the cream over medium heat, then put the fire off and keep it aside.
+• Halve the vanilla pod and scrape out the seeds with the back of a knife.
+Put the vanilla seeds in a mixing bowl.
+Place the vanilla pod and cream in a saucepan and heat over medium heat until just scalded.
+Remove from the heat and set aside.

-2. Whisk the egg yolks, vanilla seeds and the sugar in a bowl for a couple of minutes or until pale.
-Discard the vanilla pod from the warm cream and pour it over the egg yolk mixture, continuing to whisk until well combined.
-NOTE: I suggest you do the whisking by hand and not with an electric mixer as this will help you to get a smoother mixture with very little or no foam/bubbles which is very important when you bake the cream.
+• Whisk egg yolks, vanilla seeds, and sugar in a bowl for a couple of minutes or until pale.
+Remove the vanilla pod from the warm cream and slowly pour the cream into the egg mixture, whisking continuously until well combined.

-4. Place 6 ramekins in a deep roasting pan lined with a folded tea towel.
-Divide the cream evenly into the ramekins.
-Pour boiling water into the pan to come halfway up the sides of the ramekins.
-NOTE: if you see any more foam or bubbles you can pop them by quickly running the blowtorch on the top of the cream before you put it in the oven.
+• Place 6 ramekins in a deep roasting pan lined with a folded tea towel.
+Divide the cream evenly among the ramekins.
+Pour boiling water into the pan until it comes halfway up the sides of the ramekins.

-5. Bake, uncovered, in a pre heated oven at 150°C – 302°F for 20 to 25 minutes or until the cream has just set but is still a bit wobbly.
-Remove the ramekins from the water and keep them aside to cool down.
+• Bake uncovered in a preheated oven at 150°C – 302°F for 20 to 25 minutes, or until the cream has just set but still has a slight wobble.
+Remove the ramekins from the water and set aside to cool completely.
 Refrigerate for at least 3 hours.

 Filed Under: Baking, Desserts, French, Gluten Free, Special Occasions Tagged With: bake, baked, baking, caramel, classic, cream, creme brulee, custard, dessert, egg yolks, eggs, France, French, gluten free, Special Occasions, sugar, sweets, traditional, vanilla, vanilla beans, vanilla pods